workflow4metabolomics/tool-bank-hmdb/README.txt

 cpan> install SOAP::Lite
 cpan>  install HTML::Template

-# libs pfem PERL : this lib were included in local.
-NO PATH TO CHANGE !!!
+# libs pfem PERL : this lib were included in lib dir.
 use conf::conf  qw( :ALL ) ;
 use formats::csv  qw( :ALL ) ;
 --